Johnny Cake Festival at Kenyon's Grist Mill

 The Johnny Cake Festival is similar to the story of Stone Soup.
 At Kenyon's Grist Mill in the small village of Usquepaugh, we build a fire, add some water and put in the stones.
 This creates a venue where local businesses can come together, join a support system, and show off what they do best.
 The mission is to strengthen the community and local businesses by working together, networking, assisting, cross marketing, and promoting each other.
 In the past few years, the event has grown exponentially.
 Originating in 1973, the festival ran until 1985.
 After a series of smaller events at the mill in 2009 and 2010, the Johnny Cake Festival was recreated in 2011.
 The event promotes local culinary specialties, agriculture, handmade art, history, and education.
 The outreach is to those who value the importance of supporting local products.
 We are proud to source all logistics from local companies.
 This includes buses, security, signage, facilities, ATM, and so much more.
 Area businesses also get secondary benefits.
 All of the event's income goes "back in the pot" to cover a portion of the expenses.
 Any additional earnings are donated to our benefactors.

 Every stir and ingredient is important to making the spirit of this event work.
 Click here for additional history and photos from the past.
 Saying thank you to volunteers and Kenyon's Grist Mill's small staff goes a long way!
 We are dedicated year-round to create something truly unique.
 Although everyone assists in their own way, our major supporters are listed below.
 We appreciate Schartner Farms, Healey Farm and Babbling Brook Farm who have supplied decorations.
-We also thank our musicians, volunteers, photographers, media, and demonstrators in advance.
+We also thank our musicians, volunteers, photographers, media, and demonstrators.
 This old-fashioned recipe creates a delicious stew that can be enjoyed by all.
-If you are interested in becoming a sponsor or supporter, please click here.